GeneralSergal/ORP/ORIGIN.md

 ## Historical Context (Non-Operational)

-Early experimental phases included informal naming conventions and multi-agent exploratory dialogue.
+Early experimental phases included informal naming conventions and multi-agent exploratory dialogue patterns.

-These elements are preserved strictly for historical continuity and have no functional or operational impact on the current system.
+These elements are preserved strictly for documentation continuity and have no operational or behavioral effect on the current system.

 ---